 In the satisfaction of foreign language requirements, voice majors will normally take Italian 101 and 102, German 101 and 102, and French 101 and 102.
 High school study in any of these languages does not replace these courses.
 A student may, however, take the university's Modern Language Test, and, if placed out of 101 or 102 level in a given language, will be permitted to substitute academic electives for the missing language credits.

 An evaluation by the voice faculty to determine acceptability for admission to junior level courses will take place during the third semester jury.

 In addition to tuition, students are required to pay a fee for each dance class taken at The Catholic University of America.
-Contact the Benjamin T. Rome School of Music for applicable fees.
+Contact the Departments of Music for applicable fees.

 Coaching is available for undergraduate voice majors by request, for one semester hour of credit only, and only in the semesters in which the junior and senior recitals are scheduled.
 Exceptions require the permission of the vocal division head.
 For this coaching, students pay the elective study (higher) private instruction fee.

 If it becomes necessary for a voice major to take more than one set of voice lessons in a given semester, all lessons must be taken with the same instructor.
 Students are not permitted to study for credit with two different voice instructors in any given semester, with the exception of "open studio" lessons.

 MUS 337, 420, 420A, 472A, and 472B are offered on a rotational basis, and students may take these courses out of the sequence listed, if necessary.

 Music elective credits, when used as substitutes for music course credits, must be satisfied by MUS courses.
 Private instruction (MUPI) may not be used.

 In order for MUPI credits to count toward the degree, a jury is required.